Aside from the regular salary we receive every month, some ships provide extra income opportunities for their crew.

 Slops may be for the deck department but the engine personnel also have their own “extra income” exclusive of their own.

 This is mostly through de-sludging.
-Sludge are dirty oil waste in the engine room stored in a separate tank called the sludge tank.
+Sludge is dirty oil waste in the engine room stored in a separate tank called the sludge tank.

-Would you be happy to receive an extra cash of $100.00 after de-sludging operation?
+Would you be happy to receive an extra cash of $100.00 after a de-sludging operation?

 Tank vents from the engine room.
 Sludge tank, bilge tank, overflow tank, fuel oil drain tank and lube oil drain tank.